yaohuan23/science-graphics/README.md

 # Science-Graphics
 Collection of R scripts to generate common science figures.
-The purpose of this repository is to provide nicely formatted figures directly from the files containing the data, given the specific type of analysis or purpose.
+The purpose of this repository is to provide nicely formatted figures by DEFAULT directly from the corresponding data table.
+Note that each plot is very specific for a type of analysis or purpose.

 Some of the supported scientific figures are:
 - Variable Evolution